redhat-cop/helm-charts/charts/sonarqube/README.md

 The above command deploys Sonarqube on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

-The default login is admin/admin.
+The default login is admin/admin, but can be overridden.

 ## Uninstalling the chart